 In this video, Specialist Safeguarding Consultant, Andrew Hall explains what’s new in the latest Keeping Children Safe in Education 2018.

-The government has published the ‘for information’ copy of the Keeping Children Safe in Education 2018 that will come into force on 3rd September 2018.
+In May 2918, the government published a ‘for information’ copy of the Keeping Children Safe in Education 2018 that will come into force on 3rd September 2018.
 Until then, the Keeping Children Safe (2016) is the guidance that schools should follow.

 In this guidance, there’s very much emphasis on thinking about children with SEN and disabilities, those who were care leavers, and those children who were previously looked after, in the main those children are adopted children.
 This links into the guidance for designated teachers for looked after children and previously looked after children.
 The new guidance is also very clear about peer-on-peer abuse, and indeed on sexual violence and sexual harassment.